Skip to main content

 Ensure wild game is thoroughly cooked

-Wild game like kudu and impala are common in Zambian cuisine.
-Always ensure meat is cooked thoroughly to safe internal temperatures to prevent foodborne illness.
+Wild game such as kudu and impala turns up regularly on Zambian menus.
+Make sure the meat is cooked all the way through to a safe internal temperature to avoid foodborne illness.

 MEDIUM